South Tapanuli Regency: Administration

 (a) the 2010 population of the new Tano Tombangan Angkola District is included in the figure for Sayur Matinggi District, from which it was split off.

 (b) the 2010 population of the new Angkola Muara Tais District is included in the figure for Batang Angkola District, from which it was split off.

-(c) the 2010 population of the new Angkola Sangkunur District is included in the figure for Angkola Barat District, from which it was split off.
+(c) the 2010 population of the new Angkola Sangkunur District is included in the figure for the Angkola Barat District, from which it was split off.

 Geography

 Location

 To the north, the district is bordered by the Central Tapanuli Regency and North Tapanuli Regency.
-The regency borders the Padang Lawas Regency in the east, and to the north, the west and the south it borders the Mandailing Natal Regency.
-In the middle of the South Tananuli Regency is Padang Sidimpuan City, which is entirely surrounded by this Regency.
+The regency borders the Padang Lawas Regency in the east, and to the north, the west, and the south it borders the Mandailing Natal Regency.
+In the middle of the South Tananuli Regency is Padang Sidempuan City, which is surrounded by this Regency but separately administered.

 Sights

 Sights include a waterfall in Damparan Hauntas, in Saipar Dolok Hole District.